-- The New York State Reliability Council ("NYSRC") sets the Installed Reserve Margin and the ISO determines the NYCA Minimum Installed Capacity Requirement in accordance with the criteria and standards of the NYSRC, the Northeast Power Coordinating Council ("NPCC") and the New York Public Service Commission ("PSC"). - The ISO converts the NYCA Minimum Installed Capacity Requirement into a NYCA Minimum Unforced Capacity Requirement. - The ISO determines Locational Minimum Installed Capacity Requirements and converts them into Unforced Capacity terms. - The ISO assigns Unforced Capacity Requirements, including Locational Minimum Installed Capacity Requirements, to LSEs on a Transmission District basis. - The ISO establishes, with the collaboration and assent of Market Participants, standards, qualifications and requirements that will apply to Transmission Owners, LSEs, and Installed Capacity Suppliers that are Internal and External to the NYCA.
+- The New York State Reliability Council ("NYSRC") sets the Installed Reserve Margin and the ISO determines the NYCA Minimum Installed Capacity Requirement in accordance with the criteria and standards of the NYSRC, the Northeast Power Coordinating Council ("NPCC") and the New York Public Service Commission ("PSC"). - The ISO converts the NYCA Minimum Installed Capacity Requirement into a NYCA Minimum Unforced Capacity Requirement. - The ISO determines Locational Minimum Installed Capacity Requirements and converts them into Unforced Capacity terms.
+Initially these were determined in accordance with the retail access agreements or the corporate restructuring agreements of New York's utilities serving Load in these areas. - The ISO assigns Unforced Capacity Requirements, including Locational Minimum Installed Capacity Requirements, to LSEs on a Transmission District basis. - The ISO establishes, with the collaboration and assent of Market Participants, standards, qualifications and requirements that will apply to Transmission Owners, LSEs, and Installed Capacity Suppliers that are Internal and External to the NYCA.